-Professor Karagozian has been a faculty member in the MAE Department at UCLA since 1982, having received her Ph.D. in Mechanical Engineering from the California Institute of Technology in that year.
+Professor Karagozian heads UCLA's Energy and Propulsion Research Laboratory and is the director of the joint UCLA-Air Force Research Laboratory Collaborative Center for Aerospace Sciences.
+She has been a faculty member in the MAE Department at UCLA since 1982, having received her Ph.D. in Mechanical Engineering from the California Institute of Technology in that year.
 For interesting information on her academic antecendents and descendents (PhDs only), see the Mathematics Genealogy Project website.

 Professor Karagozian's research interests lie in fluid mechanics and combustion, with applications to improved engine efficiency, reduced emissions, alternative fuels, and advanced rocket and air breathing propulsion systems.
-For more information on UCLA's Energy and Propulsion Research Laboratory, with detailed descriptions of projects and recent publications, please go to:
+For more information and detailed descriptions of projects and recent publications, please go to:

 Recent studies by Professor Karagozian and her collaborators have focused on: